ZeroWu1412/manoa-flea-market.github.io/index.md

 The following sections document the development history of the Manoa Flea Market.

-## Milestone 1: Mockup Development
+## Milestone 1: Mockup Development and Authentication

 Milestone 1 started on April 4, 2017 and completed April 12, 2017.